Charging Basics

 CHAdeMO

-Built into some Asian EVs, like the Nissan LEAF, for DC Fast Charging.
+Built into some EVs, like the Nissan LEAF and Mitsubishi Outlander PHEV, for DC Fast Charging.
 That means these EVs have two separate ports: J1772 for Level I & II and CHAdeMO for DC Fast Charging.
-However, some manufacturers who previously used CHAdeMO have switched to J1772 Combo ports because that is the most predominate charging port in North America and the EU.
-Nissan switched to the J1772 Combo with the Ariya.
-CHAdeMO users may have more difficulty finding fast chargers than J1772 Combo users.
+CHAdeMO users may have difficulty finding fast chargers as CHAdeMO is being phased out in the US.
+There are currently no adapters that would allow a vehicle with CHAdeMO port to charge using a different plug, such as J1772 Combo or NACS.

 Electric Vehicle Supply Equipment (EVSE)

-The EVSE is the machine with the cord that you plug into your onboard charger.
+The EVSE is the charging unit that plugs directly into your electric vehicle.
+EVSE units are used for both Level 2 and DC Fast Charging.
 The plug on the EVSE must match up with the charging port on the vehicle.
-All vehicles come equipped with a cord that will plug into a normal wall outlet for a "trickle charge".
-More on this below!
+Most vehicles come equipped with a cord that will plug into a normal wall outlet for a "trickle charge".

 EVSE Collage